 USCIS provides forms free of charge through the USCIS Web site.
 In order to view, print, or fill out our forms, you should use the latest version of Adobe Reader, which you can download for free at http://get.adobe.com/reader/.
+If you do not have Internet access, you may call the USCIS National Customer Service Center at 1-800-375-5283 and ask that we mail a form to you.

 Signature.
 Each application must be properly signed and filed.
-USCIS will not accept a typewritten name in place of a signature.
+For each signature on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
 If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
-A legal guardian also may sign for a mentally incompetent person.
+A legal guardian may also sign for a mentally incompetent person.